rudraa999/revenue-recovery-agent/README.md

 In modern e-commerce, **over 70% of potential sales are lost** due to unexpected payment failures, UPI PIN timeouts, bank gateway downtime, and shopping cart abandonments.
 Traditional merchant systems treat payment failure as a dead end, resulting in customer drop-off and lost marketing spend.

-**RevWin** is an enterprise-grade, autonomous revenue recovery agent built directly on top of the **Razorpay Payment Ecosystem**.
-When a transaction fails or a checkout is interrupted, RevWin instantly intercepts the event, performs **real-time granular root-cause diagnosis**, provisions a dynamic **1-Click Razorpay Smart Recovery Route**, and executes an **anti-fatigue automated win-back cadence** with tailored VIP incentives.
+**revenue recovery** is an enterprise-grade, autonomous revenue recovery agent built directly on top of the **Razorpay Payment Ecosystem**.
+When a transaction fails or a checkout is interrupted, revenue recovery instantly intercepts the event, performs **real-time granular root-cause diagnosis**, provisions a dynamic **1-Click Razorpay Smart Recovery Route**, and executes an **anti-fatigue automated win-back cadence** with tailored VIP incentives.

 > 🏆 **Built for the Razorpay Hackathon**: Transforming drop-offs into realized bank revenue autonomously with 0% customer spam.